 Killed By The State

-By Mo Stewart: Independent Disability Studies Researcher: October 2018 is the tenth anniversary of the adoption of the Work Capability Assessment (WCA) by the Department for Work and Pensions (DWP), as used by successive UK governments to restrict access to the long-term sickness and disability benefit known as the Employment and Support Allowance (ESA).
+By Mo Stewart: Independent Disability Studies Researcher: October 2018 was the tenth anniversary of the adoption of the Work Capability Assessment (WCA) by the Department for Work and Pensions (DWP), as used by successive UK governments to restrict access to the long-term sickness and disability benefit known as the Employment and Support Allowance (ESA).

 Introduced by the New Labour government, little did anyone realise that the adoption of the ESA in October 2008 would generate death, despair and preventable harm to so many of the nation’s most vulnerable claimants resulting from the use of the fatally flawed WCA.